ibernabel/MetForm-n8n-Webhook-Bridge/README.md

 ## 📄 License

-This plugin is released under the GPL v2 or later.
+This plugin is released under the MIT license.

 ## 📞 Support